dotnet/docs/docs/standard/frameworks.md

 *Frameworks* define the objects, methods, and tools that you use to create apps and libraries.
 The .NET Framework is used to create apps and libraries primarily for execution on systems running a Windows operating system. .NET Core includes a framework that allows you to build apps and libraries that run on a variety of operating systems.

-The terms *framework* and *platform* are sometimes confusing given how they're used in phrases.
-Making interpretation worse, the term *platform* has different meanings in different contexts.
-For example, you'll see ".NET Core" described as the ".NET Core framework" in the context of building apps and libraries and also described as the ".NET Core platform" in the context of where app and library code is executed.
+The terms *framework* and *platform* are sometimes confusing given how they're used in phrases and their context.
+For example, you'll see .NET Core described as a framework in the context of building apps and libraries and also described as a platform in the context of where app and library code is executed.
 A *computing platform* describes *where and how* an application is run.
 Since .NET Core executes code with the [.NET Core Common Language Runtime (CoreCLR)](https://github.com/dotnet/coreclr), it's also a platform.
 The same is true of the .NET Framework, which has the [Common Language Runtime (CLR)](clr.md) to execute app and library code that was developed with the .NET Framework's framework objects, methods, and tools.
-You'll frequently see the term "cross-platform" in documentation; but when you see that term, you should think "cross-operating system and cross-architecture (x86, x64, arm)," because that's the meaning that the author usually intends to convey.

 The objects and methods of frameworks are called Application Programming Interfaces (APIs).
 Framework APIs are used in [Visual Studio](https://www.visualstudio.com/), [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/), [Visual Studio Code](https://code.visualstudio.com/), and other Integrated Development Environments (IDEs) and editors to provide you with the correct set of objects and methods for development.
 Frameworks are also used by [NuGet](https://www.nuget.org/) for the production and consumption of NuGet packages to ensure that you produce and use appropriate packages for the frameworks that you target in your app or library.

-When you *target a framework* or target several of them, you've decided which sets of APIs and which versions of those APIs you would like to use.
-Frameworks are referenced in several ways: by product name, by long- or short-form framework names, and by family.
+When you *target a framework* or target several of them, you've decided which sets of APIs and which versions of those APIs you'd like to use.
+Frameworks are referenced in several ways: by product name, by long or short-form framework names, and by family.

 ## Referring to frameworks